Plant Disease Management: Expert Tips for a Thriving Garden

 • Organic Matter: Enrich the soil with compost or mulch to improve fertility and microbial balance.

-• Drainage: Prevent waterlogging by ensuring proper drainage, which minimizes fungal growth risks.
+• Drainage: Prevent waterlogging by ensuring proper drainage, which minimizes fungal plant diseases or growth risks.

 • Tip: Conduct regular soil tests to monitor pH and nutrient levels.